wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     (3) Each general partner who authorises a distribution must sign a certificate stating that, in that person's opinion, the limited partnership will, immediately after the distribution, be solvent and the grounds for that opinion.

-    (4) A general partner who fails to comply with subsection (3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (4) A general partner who fails to comply with subsection (3) commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 41(4): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 42 Solvency test